Xtended99/The-One-Day-Scheduler/README.md

  * If you were to reload or close the browser you will see the data for each time
  * will persist.

- * Link to access the "The One Day Scheduler" https://xtended99.github.io/The-One-Day-Scheduler
+ * Link to access the "The One Day Scheduler" [Oublished Link] https://xtended99.github.io/The-One-Day-Scheduler
- * Link to access the project page for "The One Day Scheduler"  https://github.com/Xtended99/The-One-Day-Scheduler
+ * Link to access the project page for "The One Day Scheduler" [Repository Link] https://github.com/Xtended99/The-One-Day-Scheduler

 Features included: